digital-asset/daml/compatibility/README.md

 against Sandbox next of another version.
 We test all possible version combinations here to ensure forwards and backwards compatibility.
-The `ledger-api-test-tool` includes a DAR built using a compiler from the same SDK version so this also ensures that we can load a DAR from a different SDK version.
+The `ledger-api-test-tool` includes a DAR built using a compiler from the same SDK version so this also ensures that sandbox can load a DAR from a different SDK version.

 Since all our JVM ledger clients use the same client libraries we